kpowley/MERN-Boilerplate/README.md

 - Update an item by ID
 - Delete an item by ID

+## API React Components

+5 React components setup to use the API routes on the front end.

+Each is barebones with no additional packages or dependancies.

 ## Starting Dev Server

 Naviate to the project folder in the terminal and run `npm run dev`